 Most of UHN's research inventions are very early stage and require further research and development efforts before being brought to market.
 The licensee company typically makes significant investments of time and funding to commercialize the product or service.
 This step may entail regulatory approvals, sales and marketing, support, training, and other activities.

 Royalties received by UHN from licensees are distributed according to UHN policy to inventors and to UHN to fund additional research and operations.
 Royalties include both cash and equity received from licensees in consideration for granting the license.
-See UHN's Intellectual Property Policy (link available on the UHN research network) for more detail.
+See UHN's Intellectual Property Policy (link available on the UHN network) for more detail.

 Royalties returned to UHN collectively foster the creation of the next generation of research and innovators.